milkytipo/MSF_developed/README.md

 Generally, you should use the angle/velocity random walk ( or "white nosie") to set the *core_noise_acc*, and use the  (angle/velocity) rate random walk to set the *core_noise_accbias*. ( I used the noise name from the original Allan paper ["Analysis and Modeling of Inertial Sensors Using Allan Variance"](https://ieeexplore.ieee.org/document/4404126), in other tools, they called the angular random walk into "while noise", and call rate random walk into "bias" or "random walk".
 Seriously, I think they are not rigorous.
 Additionally, if you cannot obain the rate random walk, you can use the bias instability to replace it.

-Parameter values are very very important for MSF, watch out!
+Parameter values are very very important for MSF, be careful!Z

 ## **MSF_developed Method Structure**
 MSF_developed